On the Set: SAEM Alumna Working for TV Show The Good Wife

 Now living in: New York, N.Y.

-Degree earned: Bachelor of Science in Sport, Arts and Entertainment Management
+Degree earned: Bachelor of Science in Sports, Arts and Entertainment Management, 2009

-What inspired you to pursue a degree in sport, arts and entertainment management?
+What inspired you to pursue a degree in sports, arts and entertainment management?

 I wanted to work in one of these three industries, but I was unsure of which area to pursue.
 Choosing this degree was the first step I took in figuring out my career path.